 This is a list of foods rich in B vitamins, iron, and zinc.
-Read on to find out which ones they are.
+Find out which ones they are by reading on.

 1. Olive oil

 Scientists from the American Temple University have confirmed that olive oil supports memory and learning ability and prevents vascular plaques.
-This is because it contains polyphenols – important antioxidants that slow down the aging process in the brain.
-The longer the cells stay young, the longer they will be able to work at full capacity.
+This is because it contains polyphenols - important antioxidants that slow down the brain's aging process.
+The longer the cells stay young, the longer they will be able to perform at their highest level.
 This means that memory will function effectively.
 Also, polyphenols improve metabolism and intestinal microflora.

 It is best to add crude oil as a salad dressing for maximum benefit; two teaspoons a day is sufficient.
-But frying will not be beneficial – when heated, carcinogens begin to be released, and the oil completely loses its beneficial properties.
+But frying will not be beneficial - the oil fully loses its beneficial characteristics when heated and starts to emit carcinogens.

 Read also: 9 Ways To Start Eating Healthier Without Effort